 But the saying that “there is no substitute for experience,” is especially true in negotiations.
 Evan has successfully negotiated thousands of cases.
 He has developed a system, checklist, and spreadsheet that he uses to maximize the odds of success.
 Information is the lifeblood of negotiations.
 Whoever controls the information best, increases their odds of success in the ultimate outcome.
 Evan breaks down information into three categories, “give, guard, and get.”
 There is information he “gives” to help the cause, information he “guards” that can hurt a client’s bargaining strength, and then there is information you need to “get.”
 With that, Evan seeks to find “hot buttons”—tidbits of information about the other side’s motivations/concerns that he can use as negotiating “leverage.”
 Evan has learned skills and tactics like these and many more from mentors, teachers, books, and seminars.
 He loves handling negotiations for his clients and has a wealth of experience helping clients get the maximum results through settlement.
 (Evan also views his father, a trial lawyer since 1965, as a master of this process.
 And Evan has learned a ton from him and will still, on occasion, consult with his father about some new wrinkle or angle in a negotiation.)

-Importantly, if negotiations break down, Evan has extensive trial experience and enjoys serving clients seek and obtain justice in court.
-There is a reason there are so many courtroom drama TV shows and movies.
+Importantly, if negotiations break down, Evan has extensive trial experience and enjoys helping clients seek and obtain justice in court.
+There is a reason there are so many courtroom drama television shows and movies.
 Trial can be very emotional and dramatic.
-Evan loves putting together a thoughtful, persuasive, and truthful presentation that empowers the jury to grant justice, for the full amount that justice requires.
+Evan loves putting together a thoughtful, persuasive, and truthful presentation that empowers the judge and/or jury to grant justice, for the full amount that justice requires.

-Thankfully, in the great majority of our cases, the juries have responded well and have done the right thing—entering verdicts that fully compensate our clients.
+Thankfully, in the great majority of our cases, judges and juries have responded well and have done the right thing—entering verdicts that fully compensate our clients.
 When needed, we’ll gladly go to trial to seek and obtain justice.

 Ultimately, the decision to accept a settlement is a client’s call, not ours.
 But like every other aspect of our representation, we will do all we can to counsel our clients and help them make an informed decision.
 We also do all we can to get the highest possible offer on the table.

-Our law firm is based in Broward County, and we help people throughout Florida with real estate closings, foreclosure defense, estate planning, and probate.
+Our law firm is based in Broward County, but we help people throughout Florida in personal injury, real estate closings, probate, and estate planning.
 If you or someone you know needs help in any of those areas of law, contact us today.
 Let the Law Offices of Evan M. Rosen serve you!

 "You obviously know the area of the law very well.
 You were courteous to opposing counsel, the witnesses and the court.
 That is well appreciated.
 One of the things that I don't think a lot of attorneys who do foreclosure practice, see all the judges have lunch together and we know who has given other judges a hard time.
 And your reputations many times well precede attorneys, and that be either good or bad.
 Let me tell you, Mr. Rosen, your reputation in front of me is top notch.
 You did a great job.
 Appreciate it because what you do is very hard.
 Sometime when this is all over I would love to sit down and understand." - The Court